What you need to know before moving the office

 Hire office movers

 Be sure to book in early.
 Booking in advance allows you to look at a greater number of options.
-Choose your mover based on location, cost, and reviews, booking in advance allows you to examine all the factors rather than getting locked into what is left and available.
+Choose your mover based on location, cost, and reviews (btw. check out this article to learn how to identify fake reviews), booking in advance allows you to examine all the factors rather than getting locked into what is left and available.
 Be sure to read up on our guide on identifying genuine reviews (TBA).

 Establish a communication plan (INT/EXT)